So, you’re looking to get your freelancing groove on, but where the hell do you start?

 The best way to approach events is to go in with the intention of having conversations.
 Be approachable, ask questions, and don’t start selling.
 If you’re feeling the fear about the whole networking thing, I wrote a blog outlining four things you need to know to make it a success.
 It also includes some good book recommendations to help you get started.

 5. Buddy-up with agencies

 It’s a fact.
 Many creative agencies – web, digital, and marketing – use freelancers.
 Helping them to run a manageable business, an agency might only employ a small team and won’t be able to do everything in-house.
 But they will have a valuable network of freelancers they can draw upon when the time – and project – calls for it.

-This was a tactic I used in my early days and I set up meetings with about half a dozen of them.
+This was a tactic I used and I set up meetings with about half a dozen of them.
 I emailed them, purely speculatively, introducing myself, what I did, and how I could help them.
 This led to meetings with them all and an ongoing working relationship with many that continue to this day.